 “All this has come upon us; but we have not forgotten You, nor have we dealt falsely with Your covenant.
 Our heart has not turned back, nor have our steps departed from Your way” (Psalm 44:17,18).

 To live is to be moving.
-On any day, we’re always going to be “going” one direction or another.
+On any day, we will always be “going” one direction or another.
 It’s important, then, to keep from going backward.
 We may not be making as much forward progress as we’d like, and at times it may seem that we’re standing still.
 But at least we can determine not to go backward.

-All of us, of course, are TEMPTED to turn back.
+All of us, of course, will be tempted to turn back.
 There is not a one of us who hasn’t (at least secretly) given some thought to throwing our faith away and just living like the world.
 Jesus may have thought about it on other occasions as well, but in Gethsemane, He certainly thought about turning back.
-In His prayer, He confessed to WANTING to turn back . . . but He made the choice to go forward.
-And like our Lord, we need to go forward toward God with a passion and a determination that SIMPLY WILL NOT BE DENIED!
+In His prayer, He confessed to a desire to turn back — but He made the choice to go forward.
+And like our Lord, we need to go forward toward God with a passion and a determination that simply will not be denied!